username-tom/EnduranceTracker/README.md

 # EnduranceTracker

-GUI for endurance race tracker using Google Sheet.
+GUI for endurance race tracker using sockets.

-Currently only using developmental Goolge APIs and needs to relog in every week or so.

 ---